 Rebalance your portfolio.
 Many managed portfolios, such as robo advisors, do this automatically.
 But, if you have multiple investment accounts, you may have to make some manual adjustments.
 The only way to do this is by knowing what your big-picture portfolio allocation is.
 Once you do, you can rebalance accordingly.
 You should be rebalancing your investments on a big picture level at least once a year.

 The ultimate objective with debt is to make it go away, at least in time for retirement.
 The only way to do that is if you are tracking it regularly.

 Do an annual debt summary.
 It’s easy to get so accustomed to debt that you simply pay the monthly bills, and ignore the big picture.
 You may have no idea how much total debt you’ve actually accrued!
 At least once a year you should summarize all of your debts so that you know exactly how much you owe.
 In addition to assembling your various loan account statements, you should also get a copy of your credit report at least once each year to make sure you don’t miss any obligations.
 This will also be an important opportunity to examine your credit report for potential mistakes.

 Evaluate your progress in getting out of debt.
 An annual debt summary will also indicate the total level of debt from one year to the next.
 That level should be declining each year.
 If it isn’t, the summary will give you an opportunity to implement strategies to make it happen.

 Look for opportunities to lower your interest rates.
 The summary will provide a chance to review the interest rate you’re paying on your loans.
 You should compare these rates to what is available elsewhere.
-You may be able to obtain lower rates on credit cards or on your mortgage with a little bit of research.
-Lower interest rates help improve your cash flow and enable you to dedicate more cash flow to repayment of debt principal.
+You may be able to obtain lower rates on credit cards or your mortgage with a little bit of research.
+Lower interest rates help improve your cash flow and enable you to dedicate more cash flow to the repayment of debt principal.